RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 ### Encoder Block

 The encoder block maps a set of embeddings to another set of embeddings.
 It uses full self-attention, so each token can attend to all other tokens.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/encoder_block.png" caption="Encoder Block" alt="Encoder Block" width=200 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/encoder_block.png" caption="Encoder Block" alt="Encoder Block" width=200 class="image-fluid mx-auto d-block" %}

 ## Decoder Block

 The decoder block takes in a set of input embeddings but also attends to a set of embeddings from the encoder.
 The first attention layer processes input embeddings with causal attention.
 The second attention layer is cross-attention, where the keys and values come from the encoder output.
 This kind of block is only used in encoder-decoder architectures since it relies on the encoder output embeddings.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/decoder_cross_attention_block.png" caption="Decoder block with cross-attention" alt="Decoder block with cross-attention" width=300 class="image-fluid mx-auto d-block"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/decoder_cross_attention_block.png" caption="Decoder block with cross-attention" alt="Decoder block with cross-attention" width=300 class="image-fluid mx-auto d-block"%}

 The cross-attention block is omitted in decoder-only transformers.
 This is because there are no encoder tokens to attend to.
 This block is identical to the encoder block, but the attention is masked.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/decoder_block.png" caption="Decoder block without cross-attention" alt="Decoder block without cross-attention" width=200 class="image-fluid mx-auto d-block"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/decoder_block.png" caption="Decoder block without cross-attention" alt="Decoder block without cross-attention" width=200 class="image-fluid mx-auto d-block"%}

 ## Encoder-Only, Decoder-Only, and Encoder-Decoder Architectures